Most Common Causes of Car Accidents in Houston, Texas

-The Houston car accident lawyers at Michael P. Fleming & Associates, P.C., have decades of experience with handling many types of car accident claims, and we understand the unique issues that these different types of crashes present.
+The Houston car accident lawyers at Fleming Law, P.C., have decades of experience with handling many types of car accident claims, and we understand the unique issues that these different types of crashes present.
 If you have been injured in a car accident that someone else caused, contact us to schedule a free and confidential consultation.

 As we have seen through the years, some of the most common causes of accidents in Houston are: